gatttaca01/azure-openai-workshop/README.md

 Then you can test input with microphone icon and listen assistant responses as voice in addition to text outputs.

-## Step 7:  Deploy Assistant as Web App with Chat History
+## [Optional] Step 6:  Deploy Assistant as Web App with Chat History

 After testing your index in the studio, click deploy app button on top right and select deploy custom app option.